metamellow/BON-WORLD/README.md

 # @Dev Notes
 >> DO NOW
 - Nft airdrop;
--- needs to be built in on deploy due to opensea restrictor; testnet first with mini collection; loop through an array; first portion is DEV wallet pasted the number of times wanted, then the community wallets pasted; loop times is array length
+-- needs to be built in on deploy due to opensea restrictor -- testnet first with mini collection
--- use third party dapp; https://nft.multisender.app/#/
+-- loop through an array; copy paste BONNFT mapping and set loop to array length; this'll give dev wallet enough

 - coingecko, cmc, polygon
 >> DO SOON
 - bonRedistributionWallet: 0xBddB0337CB05977106D2b1aCba46424205b52Ffb